“This, then is how you should pray: ‘Our Father in heaven . . . “—Matthew 6:9 NIV.

-The unscriptural idea that a relationship with God only possible only through a particular pastor was developed quite extensively by the group today known as Jehovah’s Witnesses starting in the 1890’s around their Founder, Pastor C. T. Russell.
-He became known among them as “the faithful and wise servant” (Mt 24:45 KJV), “the one that God was using to give true spiritual food to mankind.”
+The unscriptural idea that a relationship with God only possible only through a particular pastor was developed quite extensively by the group today known as Jehovah’s Witnesses starting in the 1890’s, virtually idolizing their founder and living leader, Pastor C. T. Russell.
+He became known among them as “the faithful and wise servant” (Matthew 24:45 KJV), “the only one that God was using to give true spiritual food to mankind.”

 About 10 years after his death in 1916, they changed the “faithful and wise servant” definition to be a class of people, “all of the remaining few on earth that God had specially called to heavenly life.”
 In reality, however, the one who had gotten control of their organization was their second President, J. F. Rutherford.
-This concept that the Jehovah’s Witnesses perpetrated is based on turning Mat 24:45-51 into a prophecy, rather than the correct understanding that it is teaching that each individual Christian is to be constantly faithful at all times, unconcerned about the exact date of Christ’s return.
+This concept that the Jehovah’s Witnesses perpetrated is based on turning Matthew 24:45-51 into a prophecy, rather than the correct understanding that it is teaching that each individual Christian is to be constantly faithful at all times, unconcerned about the exact date of Christ’s return.
 The JW organization has changed the definition of exactly who this “servant” or “slave” several times the years.
 Today they say the “faithful and discreet slave” is their governing body of 7-12 men.
 In their April 2018 Watchtower study edition article “Questions from Readers,” they continue to make the unscriptural claim that “the one true source of spiritual food” is “the faithful and discreet slave”, their governing body.
-This is despite numerous changes due to their admitting that their previous understandings were wrong, and their mostly unadmitted numerous prophetic failures, which they have spun into success stories (Dt 18:22).
+This is despite numerous changes due to their admitting that their previous understandings were wrong, and their mostly unadmitted numerous prophetic failures, which they have spun into success stories (Deuteronomy18:22).
 The JW organization has arrogated unto themselves a prophetic mantle, which they now deny, in fulfillment of Zechariah 13:6.
-They definitely fit the definition of “false prophet” (Dt 18:22; Mt 24:11, 24).
+They definitely fit the definition of “false prophet” (Deuteronomy 18:22; Matthew 24:11, 24).

 The JW’s, Catholics, and others have usurped the role of Jesus as the only Mediator.

 The JW’s also deny that there are any other sources of “true spiritual food,” except them.
-So, JW’s are told that information from all other sources is “contaminated,” suspect.
-But any other religious commentaries, even if Christian, is “worldly” and dangerous.
-JW’s are told to avoid it like a plague.
-Christians should “be as shrewd as snakes and harmless as doves” (Mt 10:16 NLT) to be sure!
-But, just as all information that the JW’s have published over the years has not been pure, information from all other sources is not contaminated either.
+JW’s are told that information from all other sources is “contaminated,” or suspect, and any other religious commentaries, even if Christian, are “worldly” and dangerous.
+JW’s are told to avoid them like a plague.
+Christians should “be as shrewd as snakes and harmless as doves” (Matthew 10:16 NLT) to be sure!
+But, just as all information that the JW’s have published over the years has not been pure, 100% of the information from all other sources is not contaminated either.
 In this way, Jehovah’s Witnesses unknowingly violate the following Bible principle: